nsmithuk/naughty-nameserver/README.md

 Is this different to the above?
 I think so as we'd catch a missing KSK at the sig checking stage.
 We wouldn't catch the DS issue until a later stage.
+But also a DS can point at a ZSK.
+Maybe the point it that it poitns as a ZSK that wasn't used for signing?

 ### The DS record in the parent doesn't match any key